ava-labs/teleporter/contracts/teleporter/README.md

 ## Overview

-Teleporter is a messaging protocol built on top of [Avalanche Warp Messaging (AWM)](https://docs.avax.network/learn/avalanche/awm) that provides a developer-friendly interface for sending and receiving cross-chain messages from within the EVM.
+Teleporter is a messaging protocol built on top of [Avalanche Interchain Messaging (ICM)](https://docs.avax.network/learn/avalanche/awm) that provides a developer-friendly interface for sending and receiving cross-chain messages from within the EVM.

 The `ITeleporterMessenger` interface provides two primary methods: